post-kerbin-mining-corporation/CryoEngines/readme.txt

 CryoEnginesLFO: Converts engines to use LF/O instead of LCH4/O or LH2/O at the cost of some Isp
 CryoEnginesNFAero: Surface attach all engines
 CryoEnginesRestock: Converts ReStock and Restock+ engines that 'should' be cryogenic to cryogenics
+CryoEnginesNFLV: Adjusts the RD-701 and RD-704 analogue engines in NFLV to use LF+LH2+Ox and LH2/Ox modes

 =======
 KSP-AVC